juew72/pet-adoptionspeed/README.md

 * NLP.ipynb: include natural language processing

 * nlp2.py: ensemble model code.
-Need to connect to AWS or GCP or it will take at least 4 hours to run the code.
+Need to connect to AWS or GCP or it will take an hour to run the code.

 The code also published on Zenedo: https://zenodo.org/record/2651913#.XMKgVZNKh24